oc-ben-ellis/data-fetcher-app/docs/APPLICATION_REQUIREMENTS.md

 - **Bundle Loaders** MUST:
   - Stream payloads directly to storage (no full-RAM buffering).
   - Attach or emit metadata needed for downstream bundling.
-  - Integrate with storage decorators (e.g., on-the-fly WARC wrapping).
+  - Integrate with storage decorators (e.g., on-the-fly bundling).

 ### 8) Storage and Decorators
 - **Base Storage**:
   - MUST support local file storage.
   - MUST support S3 storage; users MUST be able to configure bucket, key prefixes, and credentials resolution consistent with the credential provider.
 - **Storage Decorators**:
-  - MUST allow stacking (e.g., unzip → warc → bundle).
+  - MUST allow stacking (e.g., unzip → bundle).
-  - WARC decorator MUST format streaming data into WARC during transfer.
   - Unzip decorator MUST extract archives and route their contents to underlying storage.
 - All storage write operations MUST be streaming-friendly and fault-tolerant where possible.